-AS: There’s also an additional element as well, can you tell us about that?
+There’s also an additional element as well, can you tell us about that?

-DI: That’s correct, there is an added element to the Canada’s choice awards.
+DI: That’s correct, there is an added element to Canada’s choice awards.
 While we have a panel of 20 contributors from across the country who are highly experienced auto journalists, we also feel it’s important to have feedback from Canadians as well about what they think of their most trusted brand of vehicle and their most trusted types of vehicles whether its passenger cars, SUVs, trucks, EVs, hybrids.

 The reason for that is that in most cases, auto journalists are only living with a vehicle for a week at a time and there is only so much you can take away from that.
-By gauging feedback from consumers, we get a better understanding of what a particular vehicle and brand is like living with over the longer term, and as a result that gives us pretty unique perspective when it comes to vehicle awards.
+By gauging feedback from consumers, we get a better understanding of what a particular vehicle and brand is like living with over the longer term, and as a result that gives us a pretty unique perspective when it comes to vehicle awards.

-AS: Can you tell us a little about the selection process for these awards and what’s involved?
+Can you tell us a little about the selection process for these awards and what’s involved?

 DK: The awards process considers every single vehicle, which translates to more than 350 different types available in the marketplace.
-From there we narrow it down to a short list based on a voting process.
+From there we narrow it down to a shortlist based on a voting process.
 Every vehicle in every segment is listed, so if you take, for example, compact crossovers, we will send that list out to all of our contributors that are voting and we ask them to narrow down the field of what are the most significant.
 They will then pick their top choice and we will narrow it down and do the vote, which leads to the shortlist.

-Doing it this way helps narrow the focus a little bit because if you have 20 people voting on a segment of 12 vehicles for example, you are going to get a lot of votes that are scattered across all of those vehicles as opposed to concentrated on a top five.
+Doing it this way helps narrow the focus a little bit because if you have 20 people voting on a segment of 12 vehicles, for example, you are going to get a lot of votes that are scattered across all of those vehicles as opposed to concentrating on a top five.
 So essentially, the process works by narrowing down the selection process and doing a blind vote—we at TRADER don’t know the final scores for each vehicle until they are fully tabulated.
 That way, no particular vehicle can be favoured or penalized over the next.